isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1960.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
+Up to Adjustable arm torch angle
+Maintenance not included
-N.A. for non-SMEs
+Communication to link multiple sets (optional)% for non-SMEs

 ### Things to Note
-Adjustable arm torch angle
-Maintenance not included
-Communication to link multiple sets (optional)
+Active

 ### Contact Information
 N.A.